 - Parenting education and support services

-A 2-Phase Program
+A Multi-Site Program

-Phase I - Youth Residential Center (YRCII)
+BRIDGES Youth Residential Center (YRC)

 Focuses on building a foundation for youth living in a dorm-like setting by helping them complete high school and teaching independent living skills, such as nutrition, cooking and budgeting.
 Youth receive services from on-site staff and case managers.